ArnavK-09/RevBots/README.md

 - Explore detailed bot profiles with descriptions, owner, socials etc.
 - Easily add bots to your Revolt server with just a click
 - Add your own bot easily
-- Safe authentication system with Revolt API
+- Authentication system with Revolt API
 - Better and Modern UI
 - Easy to explore and search